General Session: CEO Panel - Is Big Food, Bad Food?

 Futurist and renowned author Mike Walsh will share emerging trends and technologies, as well as shifts in consumer behavior, and how these disruptive changes are likely to impact the food industry.
 The first 750 attendees will receive Mike’s book, “The Dictionary of Dangerous Ideas.”

 Watch this video to get a preview of one of the major trends Mike will cover in his presentation.

 General Session: FutureFood 2050: The Art of Producing a Science-Based Documentary

-Learn about the making of IFT’s new documentary film, “Food Evolution,” from Oscar nominated director Scott Hamilton Kennedy, and get an insider’s preview of the film prior to its release.
+Learn about the making of IFT’s new documentary film, “Food Evolution,” from Oscar-nominated director Scott Hamilton Kennedy, and get an insider’s preview of film clips prior to its release.

 Mark Post, MD, Ph.D.